FThompson/NetflixController/README.md

 * Improve plugin design to be extendable for other websites
 * Come up with a better plugin name, maybe considering future extendability (Flixability, Joyflix, Netstix)
 * Replace pseudo:styler with calls to chrome.debugger to spawn trusted mouse events
+* Stop back button navigation if previous page is not Netflix
+* Dual action hints for action pairs like volume up/down
+* Fix bug where billboard sometimes grabs the current page instead of waiting for the new page's billboard to load in
+* Hide action hints on Watch module when idle

 ## Libraries and Materials Used
 * [pseudo:styler](https://github.com/TSedlar/pseudo-styler) - Allows for forcing an element to be styled with a pseudo-class.